oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

    - Algorithms like Random Forest, Gradient Boosting, and neural networks can be used for predictive fraud analytics.

 4. **Real-Time Fraud Detection**:
-   - Deploy real-time fraud detection models on Azure Kubernetes Service (AKS) or Azure Machine Learning endpoints.
+   - Deploy real-time fraud detection models on Azure Functions Apps(Xenhey).
    - Integrate the solution with Azure Stream Analytics for real-time scoring and anomaly detection during customer transactions.

 5. **Integration with Payment Systems**:
-   - Integrate fraud detection models with existing payment gateways or transaction systems using Azure API Management for seamless detection and flagging.
+   - Integrate fraud detection models with existing payment gateways or transaction systems using Azure API Management --> Azure Function apps(Xenhey) for seamless detection and flagging.

 6. **Reporting & Analytics**:
    - Use Power BI to create dashboards and reports for fraud patterns and predictive insights.